|Address||3061 Edgewater Lane |

-Caucasian - Moderate-to-Liberal - Anti Alaska/Offshore Oil Drilling - Anti School Vouchers - Anti-Death Penalty - Anti-Missile Defense - Anti-Social Security Privatization - Health Care Reform - Internationalist - Pro Embryonic Stem Cell Research - Pro Environment - Pro Free Trade - Pro- gun - Pro-Affirmative Action - Pro-Choice - Pro-Civil Unions - Pro-Gay Marriage - Pro-Smaller Government - Married - Christian - Lutheran - Protestant - Straight -
+Caucasian - Moderate-to-Liberal - Anti Alaska/Offshore Oil Drilling - Anti School Vouchers - Anti-Death Penalty - Anti-Missile Defense - Anti-Social Security Privatization - Health Care Reform - Internationalist - Pro Embryonic Stem Cell Research - Pro Environment - Pro Free Trade - Pro- gun - Pro-Affirmative Action - Pro-Choice - Pro-Civil Unions - Pro-Smaller Government - Married - Christian - Lutheran - Protestant - Straight -

 |Info||A native of La Crosse, Wisconsin, Ron Kind was first elected to represent the people of western Wisconsin's 3rd Congressional district in November 1996.
 He currently is a member of the House Education and the Workforce Committee, the Resources Committee, and the Budget Committee. |

 Ron Kind was born and raised in western Wisconsin.
 He is the third of five children born to Greta and Elroy Kind and the fifth generation to live here.
 Greta formerly worked as the Assistant Director of Personnel in the La Crosse School District.
 Elroy had a 35-year career as a telephone repairman and union leader at the La Crosse Telephone Company.

 Ron attended public schools in La Crosse and became a standout student-athlete in high school football and basketball.
 He accepted an academic scholarship to Harvard University, where he graduated with honors in 1985.
 While attending Harvard, Ron worked during the summer with Senator William Proxmire in Washington.
 There he helped investigate wasteful abuses of taxpayer money which provided the basis for some of the Senator's famous "Golden Fleece" awards.